 |Courtesy of www.Piet-Mondrian.org|

-Mondrian's lifetime work has been an evolution process which has radically transformed the art of representing reality by means of painting.
+Mondrian's lifetime work has been an evolutionary process that has radically transformed the art of representing reality by means of painting.

 From images that reproduce the outward appearance of the world, to which we are accustomed, to compositions of lines and planes of color, a space that no longer seems to have anything in common with our immediate perception of reality.
 At the beginning of his work as an artist, Mondrian painted in accordance with the tried and tested canons of naturalistic painting, otherwise known as realistic or figurative.